dxc-technology/halstack-style-guide/Text Input/README.md

 ###### Required fields

 Required fields are a variation in the normal behavior of the input fields.
-This indicated to the user that the input is required so it can't be skipped if the intention is to go forward in the application.
+This indicates to the user that the input is required so it can't be skipped if the intention is to go forward in the application.

-A red asterisks before the input label must indicate that the text input is a required field, with this visual clue the application is letting the user the mandatory field.
+A red asterisks before the input label must indicate that the text input is a required field, with this visual clue the application is telling the user the mandatory field.

 Here are the different representations of a required field: